szyam/business-address/readme.txt

 Q: Can I just display part of my address?
 A: As of now, the shortcode will display and fields saved in the settings page.
 Next release will contain shortcode attributes so you can display different items from the address in different places.
+-- v 0.2 Allows you to use the phone number separately with the shortcode [business_address_phone].
+This is also a link to the phone number.